arthurbfonseca27/arthurbfonseca27/README.md

 ###

 <p align="left">I'm a computer science student at the Federal University of São Carlos (UFSCar) in Brazil.
 I love exploring different areas of computer science, such as software engineering and machine learning.
-I'm dedicated to advancing my studies while making sure to balance them with other passions like sports and reading.</p>
+I'm dedicated to advancing my studies while making sure to balance them with other passions like studying geopolitics and philosophy, engaging in sports, and reading.</p>

 ###